King-James-II/Observability-in-action-with-Instana/README.md

+#  Instana Integration with Robotshop (Docker)

+## Tasks Completed
+- Connected Robotshop via Docker: Established a connection between the Robotshop application and Instana using Docker containers.
+- Explored Robotshop Monitoring: Investigated Robotshop's performance and health within the Instana platform.
+- Performed Load Generation & Verification: Generated simulated load on the Robotshop application and verified its behavior using Instana's monitoring tools.
+- Constructed Widgets & Alerts: Created informative widgets and customized alerts on the Instana dashboard for real-time monitoring and proactive issue

 # Sample Microservice Application

 Stan's Robot Shop is a sample microservice application you can use as a sandbox to test and learn containerised application orchestration and monitoring techniques.
 It is not intended to be a comprehensive reference example of how to write a microservices application, although you will better understand some of those concepts by playing with Stan's Robot Shop.
 To be clear, the error handling is patchy and there is not any security built into the application.